Kalessia/dispersion_kilobots/README.md

 - from *dispersion* folder, modify the *mk_kilobots* file at line "export KILOHEADERS=" : replace its value by the path to the official kilolib on your computer.
 - from *dispersion* folder, **RUN** ./mk_kilobots *EXECUTABLEFILENAME*.c
 - find the *EXECUTABLEFILENAME.c*.hex in the *dispersion/build* folder.

+&nbsp;

+***To run an analysis :***
+- run a simulation on Kilombo
+- run *dispersion_kilobots/simulationAnalysis/simulationAnalysis_nonRestrictedVoronoi.py* for not limited Voronoi regions or *dispersion_kilobots/simulationAnalysis/simulationAnalysis_restrictedVoronoi.py* for limitd Voronoi regions
+- find results and plot in *dispersion_kilobots/simulationAnalysis/results*